skrrtn/Multi-Chat-Viewer-DotNet/README.md

    - **Missing Background Messages**: Channels collect messages in background even when not viewed - check logging is enabled
    - **Channel Switching**: Use "Enable" or "Disable" button in the **Multi-View column** to switch between channels for viewing
    - **Multiple Kick Channels**: Remove existing Kick channel before adding a new one due to platform limitations

-8. **Migration Issues**:
-   - If automatic migration fails, check that database files are not in use by other applications
-   - Migration is non-destructive and will be retried on next startup if needed
-   - Check application logs for detailed migration error information

 ## Development